. Sukey Bryan in the studio, Stanford, California.

 During the California drought, her work explored the patch of sky over her own backyard, blue skies with floating fluffy white rainless clouds culminating in a public installation piece entitled "Sky fountain: installation in the time of drought" at Stanford University.

-Currently, Bryan is artist in residence at Grace Cathedral in San Francisco making art concerning the environment and climate change.
-She has created public installations and group projects about ocean, rivers, wildfire, hawks, California Black Oak and the Blue Marble NASA earth image.
+Bryan was the 2018 artist in residence at Grace Cathedral in San Francisco making art concerning the environment and climate change.
+She created public installations and group projects about ocean, marine animals, rivers, wildfire, hawks, and for the occasion of the Global Climate Action Summit Multi-faith Service, installations utilizing images of California Black Oak and NASA's Blue Marble earth.

 Bryan is married to physician/scientist Jim Brooks and has two wonderful sons.